samdvr/eureka/README.md

 # Eureka Search Engine

-A search engine with distributed consensus using etcd, object store persistence, and a RESTful API.
+A distributed search engine with etcd-based consensus, object store persistence, and a RESTful API.

 ## Features

 - Full-text search using Tantivy
-- Distributed consensus using etcd for leader election and cluster coordination
+- Distributed consensus using etcd for leader election
-- Object store persistence (supports local filesystem, AWS S3, Google Cloud Storage, Azure Blob Storage)
+- Object store persistence (local filesystem, with AWS S3 support)
-- RESTful API with health checks and cluster status
+- RESTful API with basic health checks and cluster status
-- Configurable index buffer size and search limits
+- Configurable index buffer size and search result limits
-- High availability with automatic failover
+- Leader election with automatic failover
-- Scatter-gather search across cluster nodes

 ## Prerequisites

 - Rust 1.75 or later
-- etcd cluster (for distributed consensus)
+- etcd (single node or cluster)
-- Object store (local filesystem, S3, GCS, or Azure Blob Storage)
+- Storage (local filesystem or S3)
-- Load balancer (e.g., HAProxy, Nginx, or cloud provider's load balancer)

 ## Installation